It’s Final! Maharashtra LA Repealed Casinos Act, 1976

 Maharashtra Joins Wave of State GST Act Amendments

-On the same day, it repealed the 1976 Casinos Act, the lower house of Maharashtra legislature also amended the Maharashtra Goods and Services Tax Act, 2017 to become aligned with the recent changes in Central and Integrated GST Acts levying 28% over online games, casinos, horse races, and lottery.
+The lower house of Maharashtra legislature repealed the 1976 Casinos Act.
+On the same day it also amended the Maharashtra Goods and Services Tax Act, 2017.
+They did this to become aligned with the recent changes in Central and Integrated GST Acts.
+Levying over 28% over online games, casinos, horse races and lottery.